 Learn and practise English on your own, in your own time, on your mobile device or computer.
 The courses below are interactive.
 When you speak, these apps can ‘listen’ and correct you.
 So they are good for improving pronunciation.

-Rosetta Stone‘s language learning software caters for low and advanced levels.
+Rosetta Stone provides language learning software for all levels from low to advanced.
 It aims to teach you to speak English in the real world.
 And the TruAccent® speech engine aims to perfect your pronunciation.
 Rosetta Stone also provides opportunities to chat with other learners and real teachers.

 Duolingo can be used for free, but is only American English.
 It’s good for basic vocabulary and pronunciation, but not so good for conversational English.